‘All I want is Music, Music, Music!’

 28. Music!
 Music!
 Music!
 (Put Another Nickel In) – Teresa Brewer (1950)

 ‘So, put another nickel in; In the nickelodeon; All I want is loving you; And music, music, music’

 Because: Teresa Brewer was such a fantastic singer, from before my time.
 I don’t know how I heard this song.
 I may not have heard it until much later, when I searched for her other entry, in the next part …

 [Thanks to YouTube for all the links.
+I can’t guarantee that they will always work.
 You will appreciate that early recordings were heard and not seen.
 Any video associated with these links has been added later.]